Granite bedrock and sequoia forests 'communicate' in the Sierra Nevada

 Research reveals the coevolution of life and landscapes

 The following is part eight in a series on the National Science Foundation's Critical Zone Observatories (CZO) Network.
-Parts one, two, three, four, five, six and seven are posted on the NSF website.
+Parts one, two, three, four, five, six, seven and nine are posted on the NSF website.